A Unified Framework for Lifted Training and Inversion Approaches: Implementation

 While this composite structure prevents the direct application of standard gradient descent, it can be addressed by proximal splitting algorithms.
 If the proximity operator of the function $\Gaux_j \mapsto \Psi(\GM\Gvar_j)$ is efficiently computable, one can still employ proximal gradient descent.
 The update rule for a sample $j \in S_p$ would then be

 where $\alpha_t > 0$ is a step-size parameter and $\GM_{\text{aux}}$ denotes the sub-block of $\GM$ corresponding to the auxiliary variables.
 However, computing the proximity operator of a composition with arbitrary $\GM_{\text{aux}}$ can be challenging.
-In such cases, more general splitting methods like the Alternating Direction Method of Multipliers (ADMM) (cf. \cite{gabay1983chapter,boyd2011distributed}) or primal-dual algorithms like the Primal-Dual Hybrid Gradient (PDHG) method (cf. \cite{zhu2008efficient,pock2009algorithm,esser2010general,chambolle2011first,chambolle2016introduction}) are utilised.
+In such cases, more general splitting methods like the Alternating Direction Method of Multipliers (ADMM) (cf. \cite{gabay1983chapter,boyd2011distributed}) or primal-dual algorithms like the Primal-Dual Hybrid Gradient (PDHG) method (cf. \cite{zhu2008efficient,pock2009algorithm,esser2010general,chambolle2011first,chambolle2016introduction}) are utilised, which avoid computing $\text{prox}_{\alpha_t (\Psi \circ \GM_{\text{aux}})}$, instead using the more easily computable $\text{prox}_{\alpha_t (\Psi)}$.

 The update for the learnable parameters $\theta$ in this case reduces to a standard gradient step:

 While convergence guarantees for proximal gradient descent applied to deterministic, non-convex problems exist (see, e.g., \cite{attouch2013convergence, bolte2014proximal}), we want to emphasise how block-coordinate descent variants can be used to solve \cref{eq:isgd} via sequences of convex optimisation problems in the next section.